bkmgit/JUBE/docs/glossar.rst

    output
       Shows path and content of the stdout and stderr files of the given benchmark.

-      If no benchmark id is given, last benchmark found in will be used.
+      If no benchmark id is given, last benchmark found in directory will be used.
+If benchmark directory is missing, current directory will be used.

    remove
       The given benchmark will be removed.

-      If no benchmark id is given, last benchmark found in directory will be removed.

       Only the *JUBE* internal directory structure will be deleted.
       External files and directories will stay unchanged.

-      If no benchmark id is given, last benchmark found in directory will be used.
+      If no benchmark id is given, last benchmark found in directory will be removed.
 If benchmark directory is missing, current directory will be used.

    comment